-The Internet has totally changed how homes are sold, yet homeowners continue to ask the wrong questions when talking to a Realtor about selling their home.
-The main thing most homeowners want to know is “how are you going to advertise my home”.
+The Internet has totally changed how homes are sold, yet many homeowners continue to ask the wrong questions when talking to a REALTOR® about selling their home.
+The main question that many homeowners ask is how the REALTOR® is going to advertise their home.

-This was an important question in the 1990s when real estate companies had to put ads in newspapers and magazines to entice prospective buyers; but print advertising has virtually zero impact on selling a home.
+This was an important question in the 1990s when real estate companies had to put ads in newspapers and magazines to entice prospective buyers; but today buyers are looking at homes on their smart phones or tablets.

-The truth is that paid advertising of a home for sale is a thing of the past, before everyone could instantaneously find any property, anywhere, anytime, on their “smart” phone, with dozens of pictures, free valuations, and an abundance of information about the area.
+Nowadays buyers can find any property, anywhere, anytime, on their “smart” phone; with dozens of pictures, free valuations, and an abundance of information about the area.

-Every Realtor has access to the MLS, short for the Multiple Listing Service.
-The MLS can only be modified by a Realtor.
+Every REALTOR® has access to the MLS, short for the Multiple Listing Service.
+The MLS can only be modified by a REALTOR®, the Listing Agent.
 They enter the information about your home and include pictures, and sometimes a virtual tour.

-When a home is entered into the MLS, that information is sent to every web site that includes homes for sale.
+When a home is entered into the MLS, that information is downloaded to every website that includes homes for sale.
 Literally within seconds, your home can be seen by anyone, anywhere in the world, anytime of day or night.

 Buyers want the information filtered so they can view properties that have their exact requirements.
-Browsing through a newspaper or magazine is a waste of time, and in a time when people want information instantaneously, searching a print ad is useless.
+Browsing through a newspaper or magazine (for most) is a waste of time.
+Buyers want immediate access to specific information, which is readily available from the MLS, via the Internet.

 With information so easily accessible, it is easy to understand why many homes are sold in less than 30 days, with many being sold in under a week.